flowdock/api-docs/docs/how-to-create-bidirectional-integrations.md

   end
 ```

-We use [JWT](http://jwt.io) to [sign the Flowdock user ID](thread-actions#/signature).
+We use [JWT](http://jwt.io) to [sign the CA Flowdock user ID](thread-actions#/signature).
 The encoded token is in the 'FLOWDOCK-TOKEN' header.
 You need the OAuth application secret to verify the authenticity of the token.
-Here's an example of Flowdock user ID extraction and verification of the request body.
+Here's an example of CA Flowdock user ID extraction and verification of the request body.

 ```ruby
   def decode_flowdock_user_id